-Description of share-based payment arrangements
+(b) Description of share-based payment arrangements

 In 2010, the Company established the Staff Option Plan as part of the Group's Long-Term Incentive Plan to assist in the attraction, motivation and retention of senior executives and employees and to encourage their personal commitment to the Company.
-The plan forms a necessary part of the competitive packages offered by the Company in-light of the markets in which it operates.
+The plan forms a necessary part of the competitive packages offered by the Company in light of the markets in which it operates.
 The plan also creates an ownership mindset among participants and ensures business decisions and strategic planning has regard to the Company's long-term performance and growth.
 There are a number of different performance hurdles, exercise prices and vesting conditions dependent on the individual's position held.
 It is a vesting condition that the holder of options remains an employee or director at the time of vesting.
 There have been no cancellations or modification to the Staff Option Plan since it was established in 2010.

-24. Share based payments (continued)
+25. Share based payments (continued)

-Description of share-based payment arrangements
+(b) Description of share-based payment arrangements

 The Staff Option Plan offers individuals the opportunity to acquire options over fully paid ordinary shares in the Company.
-Share options granted under the plan carry no dividend or voting rights.
+Share options granted under the plan for no consideration and carry no dividend or voting rights.
 When exercised, each option is convertible into one ordinary share subject to satisfying vesting conditions and performance criteria.
 The shares when issued rank pari passu in all respects with previously issued fully paid ordinary shares.
 Option holders cannot participate in new issues of capital which may be offered to shareholders prior to exercise.

-A fair value of these options is assessed at the grant date using a Monte Carlo simulation model in accordance with AASB2 Sharebased Payments.
+The fair value of these options is assessed at the grant date using a Monte Carlo simulation model in accordance with AASB2 Share-based Payments.
 The options vest and expire at dates set out in the terms of the grant.
 The options cannot be transferred and are not quoted on the ASX.

-Summary of options granted under the Option Plan
+(c) Summary of options granted under the Option Plan

-The options outstanding at 31 December 2018 have an exercise price in the range of A\$0.08 to A\$0.50 (31 December 2017: A\$0.08 to A\$0.60).
-The weighted average remaining contractual life for options outstanding at 31 December 2018 is 3.92 years (31 December 2017: 3.63 years).
-There were no options granted during the year ended 31 December 2018 (For the year ended 31 December 2017: 37,074,000) the fair value of options granted during the year ended 31 December 2017 was A\$0.031.
-There are 10,634,000 vested and exercisable options at 31 December 2018 (31 December 2017: 22,363,000).
-There were no options exercised during the years ended 31 December 2018 and 31 December 2017.
+The options outstanding at 31 December 2019 have an exercise price in the range of A\$0.08 to A\$0.50 (2018: A\$0.08 to A\$0.50).
+The weighted average remaining contractual life for options outstanding at 31 December 2019 is 2.2 years (31 December 2018: 3.92 years).
+There were no options granted during the year ended 31 December 2019 (year ended 31 December 2018: Nil).
+There are 14,242,000 vested and exercisable options at 31 December 2019 (31 December 2018: 10,634,000).
+There were no options exercised during the years ended 31 December 2019 and 31 December 2018.

-Movements in outstanding options 2018 20 017

-Weighted Weighted

-Number of Average Number of Average

-Options Exercise Price Options Exercise Price

-A \$ A\$

-Balance at the beginning of the year 59,437,000 0.242 24,302,000 0.318

-Granted - - 37,074,000 0.113

-Forfeited/lapsed (25,768,000) 0.186 (1,939,000) 0.587

-Exercised - -

-Balance at the end of the year 33,669,000 0.256 59,437,000 0.242

-Vested and exercisable at year end 10,634,000 0.260 22,363,000 0.238
+Movements in outstanding options 2 019 20 018 Weighted Weighted Number of Average Number of Average Options Exercise Price Options Exercise Price A\$ A\$ Balance at the beginning of the year 33,669,000 0.256 59,437,000 0.242 Granted - = - - Forfeited/lapsed (5,323,000) 0.286 (25,768,000) 0.186 Exercised - - Balance at the end of the year 28,346,000 0.158 33,669,000 0.256 Vested and exercisable at year end 14,242,000 0.093 • 10,634,000 0.260

-Details of share options outstanding at 31 December 2018 are detailed below:
+Details of share options outstanding at 31 December 2019 are detailed below: